Pork Paprikash – a delicious twist on paprikash using pork tenderloin. And easy super easy recipe to get dinner on the table in no time.

 - Heat a large skillet over medium-high heat.
 Add 2 tsp olive oil.
 Add pork; saute for about 4 minutes, tossing to brown all sides.
 Remove pork from pan.

-- Simmer for 5 minutes.
-Remove from heat and stir in sour cream.
+- Remove the pan from the heat and stir in sour cream.

 - Serve over egg noodles.